 Do you offer bursaries and Scholarships?
 Yes we do offer bursaries and scholarships and full details are available upon request from the School Business Manager, Mrs Diffey.

 Who would do the tour if we visited?
-Tours are conducted by the The Head of School, Mrs Ryan.
+Tours are conducted by the Principal or Admissions Secretary.

 Where do the pupils go post-16?
 We have a co-educational Sixth Form located at Rushmoor School.